liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 **The research in Sys-Inventor Lab focuses on <span style="color:#953734;">new strategies for next-generation Cloud native technologies</span>, covering the interaction of OS, emerging applications and hardware.
 Our Research Interests include:**

 - New Operating System design methods and principles
+- OS for Emerging Technologies and Applications
 - New Trend, AI and Quantum Computer
-- New Memory Architecture, e.g., NVM, Near Memory Computing, Memory Management and Optimization
+- New Memory Architecture, e.g., NVM, Memory Management, Optimization, Disaggregated Memory
-- OS for Emerging Technologies and Applications
 - Architectural Interaction and Resource Scheduling
 - Profiling and Performance Evaluation